-One ongoing lists that I maintain in my journal is called Stepping Stones, developed by Dr. Ira Progoff, author of the classic, Journal Workshop: Writing to Access the Power of the Unconscious and Evoke Creative Ability.
+One of ongoing lists that I maintain in my journal is called Stepping Stones, developed by Dr. Ira Progoff, author of the classic, Journal Workshop: Writing to Access the Power of the Unconscious and Evoke Creative Ability.

 I first read about the Stepping Stones exercise in Tristine Rainer’s book, The New Diary:How to Do the Journal for Self-Guidance and Expanded Creativity

 The stepping-stones exercise involves writing a list of important events and turning points in your life, similar to this generic example:

 Drew dinosaurs on large pieces of construction paper

 Won 2nd place in the science fair contest.

 First kissed a girl when I was 13.

 Didn’t make the basketball team in 7th grade.

 Won 3rd place for an art sculpture piece.